-☐ Open the Switching > L2-Redundar ncy > Link Aggregation dialog. □ Click the ## button.
-The dialog displays the Create wi □ Click the ## button.
-The dialog displays the Create window.
-From the Trunk port drop-down lis group.
-From the Trunk port drop-down list, select the instance number of the link aggregation group. $\ \ \square$ From the Port drop-down list, sele ect port 1/1. ☐ Click the Ok button. $\ \square$ Repeat the preceding steps and select the port 1/2. ☐ Click the Ok button. □ In the Active ports (min.) column enter 2, which in this case is the total number of ports in the instance.
+□ Open the Switching > L2-Redundancy > Link Aggregation dialog. □ Click the the dialog displays the Create window.
+From the Trunk port drop-down list, select the instance number of the link aggregation group. ☐ From the Port drop-down list, select port 1/1. ☐ Click the Ok button. $\ \square$ Repeat the preceding steps and select the port 1/2. □ Click the Ok button. □ In the Active ports (min.) column enter 2, which in this case is the total number of ports in the instance.
 When combining MRP and LAG you specify the total number of ports as the Active ports (min.).
 When the device detects an interruption on a port, it blocks the other ports in the instance causing the ring to open.
-The Ring Manager device detects that the ring is open, then begins forwarding data on its secondary ring port which restores the connectivity to the other devices in the network. $\ \square$ Apply the settings temporarily.
-To o do this, click the 🗸 button. ☐ Open the Switching > L2-Redundancy > MRP dialog. ☐ In the Ring port 2 frame, select port lag/1 from the Port drop-down list.
-Note: If the device uses the software supporting Fast MRP, then you cannot select a Link Aggregation port as a ring port. $\ \square$ Apply the settings temporarily.
-To o do this, click the 🗸 button. and la To all annual to the Division of EVEO and enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. link-aggregation add lag/1 To add a Link Aggregation Group lag/1.
+The Ring Manager device detects that the ring is open, then begins forwarding data on its secondary ring port which restores the connectivity to the other devices in the network. $\Box$ Apply the settings temporarily.
+To do this, click the $igspace{\checkmark}$ button. □ Open the Switching > L2-Redundancy > MRP dialog. $\ \square$ In the Ring port 2 frame, select port $\log/1$ from the Port drop-down list.
+Note: If the device uses the software supporting Fast MRP, then you cannot select a Link Aggregation port as a ring port. □ Apply the settings temporarily.
+To do this, click the ✓ button.

+link-aggregation add lag/1